SteCodez/R-P-S/README.md

 * Change the current working directory to the location where you want the cloned directory to be made.
 * Type git clone, and then paste the URL you copied above.
 * Press Enter.
 Your local clone will be created.

+## notes
+* The wireframe technology I had access to since my trial for balsamiq ran out is extremely poor.
+* Unfotunately I was very ill and had only very little time so it is extremely basic.